Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 setup_dataloaders
 =================

 Setup one or multiple dataloaders for accelerated operation.
-If you are running a distributed plugin (e.g., DDP), Lite will replace the sampler automatically for you.
+If you are running a distributed strategy (e.g., DDP), Lite will replace the sampler automatically for you.
 In addition, the dataloader will be configured to move the returned data tensors to the correct device automatically.